deanmalmgren/textract/CONTRIBUTING.md

       extension = 'abc123'
   ```

-  now you should be able to run tests on your parser with `nosetests
+  now you should be able to run tests on your parser with `uv run pytest
-  tests/test_abc123.py` or the tests for every parser with `nosetests`.
+  tests/test_abc123.py` or the tests for every parser with `uv run pytest`.

 * if your package relies on any external sources, be sure to add them
-  in either `requirements/python` (for python packages) or
+  in `pyproject.toml` (for python packages) or document system
-  `requirements/debian` (for debian packages) and update the
-  installation documentation accordingly in `docs/installation.rst`.
+  dependencies and update the installation documentation accordingly in
+  `docs/installation.rst`.

 * add documentation about the awesome new file format this is being
   supported in `docs/index.rst` and be sure to give yourself a pat on
   the back by updating the changelog in `docs/changelog.rst`

 * finally, make sure the entire test suite passes by running
-  `./tests/run.py` and fix any lingering problems (usually PEP-8
+  `uv run pytest` and fix any lingering problems.
-  nonsense).

 Style guidelines